-A key 'must read' document that sumarizes all the important information about supporting newly arrived pupils is the 'New Arrivals Excellence Programme Guidance' by the Primary and Secondary National Strategies.
-Although produced in 2007, the information is sound and clearly explained.
+A key 'must read' document about supporting EAL beginners is the 'New Arrivals Excellence Programme Guidance' by the Primary and Secondary National Strategies.
+Although produced in 2007, the information about new arrivals is sound and clearly explained.
 It also has useful links for further reading.
 The entire document can be printed out here.

-Its essential to create a warm caring environment to allow newly arrived pupils to settle in and feel comfortable.
+Its essential to create a warm caring environment to allow pupils to settle in and feel comfortable.

 There are generally two things that people think about when they think of the term 'induction programme'.

-Firstly a system for familiarising the new arrival and their family with the way the school runs - uniform, lesson times, layout of the building, timetables, teachers, classes etc. Resources that can be useful for this are Mantralingua's Welcome booklet.
+Firstly a system for familiarising EAL beginners and their families with the way the school runs - uniform, lesson times, layout of the building, timetables, teachers, classes etc. Resources that can be useful for this are Mantralingua's Welcome booklet.

-Secondly, a learning programme to support the new arrival (who has little or no English) in the early days at the new school, if they are unable to access the curriculum imediately.
+Secondly, a learning programme to support EAL beginners (who has little or no English) in the early days at the new school, if they are unable to access the curriculum imediately.

 Schools in the UK are currently assessing pupils with English as an additional language in a range of ways.
 Some schools are using the QCA 'Language in Common' level descriptors.
 Some schools are using the NASSEA framework (old 2004) with its steps for assessment.
 There is a new NASSEA framework available from the NASSEA website now for £35.
 It provides a useful table which aligns a number of assessment frameworks including the Common European Framework of references for Languages (CEFR), old NASSEA steps, current equivalents to national curriculum stages and the New NASSEA EAL Framework.
 Powerpoint slides form the 2015 NALDIC Conference explain more about the document.